This simple one-chamber roost will give those beneficial bug-eaters a much-needed boost. Here’s how to build a simple bat house.

 - Two quarts of exterior black or gray water-based paint

-2. Use your pocketknife to scribe shallow grooves (less than 1⁄16″ deep) across the inside of the back sheet of plywood, about 1⁄4″ to 1⁄2″ apart.
-These scored lines help bats grip the plywood.
+Step 2: Use your pocketknife to scribe shallow grooves (less than 1⁄16″ deep) across the inside of the back sheet of plywood, about 1⁄4″ to 1⁄2″ apart.
+The grooves help bats grip the plywood.

-3. Run a bead of caulk onto the contact surfaces of the interior frame and spacer blocks.
+Step 3: Run a bead of caulk onto the contact surfaces of the interior frame and spacer blocks, and then screw them in place.
 All surfaces that are in contact with each other should be caulked before screwing them together.
-The caulking acts as a gasket, sealing out water.
+Caulking acts as a gasket, sealing out water.

-6. Caulk and screw the roof on.
+Step 7: Caulk and screw on the roof.
 A drop of caulking in each screw pilot hole will help waterproof the bat house and keep the inside dry.

 Step 8: Paint the exterior with primer, then apply two coats of paint.
 Use black paint for colder climates and gray paint for warmer climates.
 Attach the bat house to a building or other structure.
 Face it south or east, about 10′ to 12′ off the ground.